 Central Retinal Vein Occlusion

-A central retinal vein occlusion is an obstruction or blockage of the main vein of the retina, in the back of the eye.
-The blockage usually occurs from a small blood clot, and could be described as a “stroke” in the eye.
-You may recall that arteries bring fresh nutrients and oxygen rich blood to the tissues, and that veins drain away that oxygen- and nutrient-depleted blood back to the heart.
-While blood flow into the eye is important, blood flow out is equally important to maintain circulation.
-When outflow is blocked, as in a retinal vein occlusion, the blood has no place to go and “backs up”, damaging the blood vessel walls.
-Without a way for the blood to flow out of the eye, the blood vessels rupture and bleed into the retina.
+A central retinal vein occlusion is an obstruction or blockage of the main vein of the retina in the back of the eye.
+The blockage usually occurs from a small blood clot and could be described as a “stroke” in the eye.
+Arteries bring fresh nutrients and oxygen-rich blood to the tissues, and veins drain away that oxygen and nutrient-depleted blood back to the heart.
+While blood flow into the eye is important, blood flowing out is equally important to maintain circulation.
+When the outflow of the eye becomes blocked, like during a retinal vein occlusion, the blood has no place to go and gets backed up.
+Because of this, it damages the blood vessel walls.
+Without a way for blood to flow out of the eye, the blood vessels rupture and bleed into the retina.
 The damaged veins also leak clear fluid into the retina, making it wet and swollen.

-This tends to mostly affect the center of the retina, and is known as macular edema.
-This back-up of flow is similar to what would occur if a tourniquet were kept in place on an arm for too long.
+This tends to mostly affect the center of the retina and is known as macular edema.
+This backup of flow is similar to what would occur if a tourniquet were kept in place on an arm for too long.
 Retinal function is impaired by this bleeding and swelling.
-The degree of visual loss will depend on how extensive the blockage is.
-The loss of vision may be significant.
+The degree of visual loss will depend on how extensive the blockage is and may result in significant vision loss.

 Depending on the extent of the blockage, your vision may improve, worsen, or remain the same.
-Vein occlusions can occasionally be complicated by growth of abnormal blood vessels, which can result in bleeding into the vitreous jelly of the eye or a severe type of glaucoma called neovascular glaucoma.
-Careful follow up examinations may help allow early detection and treatment of these potential complications.
+Vein occlusions can occasionally be complicated by the growth of abnormal blood vessels, which can result in bleeding into the vitreous jelly of the eye or a severe type of glaucoma called neovascular glaucoma.
+Careful follow-up examinations may help allow early detection and treatment of these potential complications.

-A special in office test, called a fluorescein angiogram, may be used to help confirm the diagnosis or guide treatment.
-This test involves injection of a colored vegetable dye into an arm vein to allow us to examine the retinal circulation.
+A special in-office test called a fluorescein angiogram may be used to help confirm diagnosis or guide treatment.
+This test involves the injection of a colored vegetable dye into an arm vein to allow us to examine the retinal circulation.
 Photographs taken with a special camera document the test.
-The angiogram is valuable because it will demonstrate the extent of diseased retina, and even reveal hidden damage, providing critical information for both treatment and predicting visual recovery.
+The angiogram is valuable because it will demonstrate the extent of the diseased retina and even reveal hidden damage, providing critical information for both treatment and predicting visual recovery.

-This is sometimes treated by injecting various medications into the eye, including steroids and vascular endothelial growth factor inhibitors.
+This is sometimes treated by injecting various medications into the eye, including steroids and vascular endothelial growth factor inhibitors (VEGF).

-For those more serious cases where abnormal vessel growth occurs, laser eye surgery may be utilized.
-In those rare eyes with bleeding into the vitreous that fail to respond to laser treatment, vitreous surgery may be needed to remove the blood.
+For more serious cases where abnormal vessel growth occurs, laser eye surgery may be utilized.
+In those rare eyes with bleeding into the vitreous that fails to respond to laser treatment, vitreous surgery may be needed to remove the blood.

-Therefore, referral to your general medical doctor for reevaluation of these conditions is essential.
-Recognition and control of these medical conditions may prevent these blood vessel blockages from recurring in this eye, the other eye, or elsewhere in the body.
+Referral to your primary care physician to be reevaluated for these conditions is essential.
+Recognizing and controlling these medical conditions may prevent these blood vessel blockages from recurring in this eye, the other eye, or other parts of the body.